morris/vanilla-todo/README.md

 - Although not used in this study, event delegation seems not trivial to implement without code duplication.

-Eliminating verbosities through build steps and a minimal set of helpers would reduce the comparably low code size (see above) even further.
+Eliminating verbosity through build steps and a minimal set of helpers would reduce the comparably low code size (see above) even further.

 #### 5.2.3.
 The Bad